-Looking ahead to this month’s Touchdown Dinner celebration, presented by the 1881 Football Alumni Association, uOttawa is pleased to profile each of its new Football Hall of Fame Inductees.
+Looking ahead to this month’s 2018 uOttawa Gee-Gees Touchdown Dinner in collaboration with and support from 1881 Gee-Gees Football Alumni Association, uOttawa is pleased to profile each of its new Football Hall of Fame Inductees.
 Josh Sacobie, the program record holder for career passing yards and touchdowns and 2006 Yates Cup MVP, will enter the Hall of Fame as the third inductee to have played in 2005 or later.

 The Touchdown Dinner celebration presented by the 1881 Football Alumni Association will be held at the National Arts Centre on Saturday, April 28 to honour the accomplishments of Sacobie and fellow inductees Steve Alexandre, Marcel Bellefeuille, Al Moffat, and the 1965 team.
 Tickets can be purchased here for $150 each with tables of 10 available.
 Registration is open to all alumni, family, and friends of the Gee-Gees football program.
 The registration deadline is April 23.